To Age or Not to Age

 To Age or Not to Age is a documentary film directed by Robert Kane Pappas with Steven N. Austad, Ph.D., Rev. Nicanor Pier Giorgio Austriaco, O.P., Ph.D., Nir Barzilai, M.D., Troy Duster, Aubrey de Grey, Leonard P. Guarente, Cynthia Kenyon, Tom Kirkwood, Gordon Lithgow, Ph.D., David Sinclair and Christoph Westphal.
 The screenwriter was Robert Kane Pappas.
 The film was produced by Miriam Foley and Joseph Zock.
 The film opened at the Village East Cinema in New York City on July 16, 2010.

+Plot summary

+It is a documentary that features interviews with the pioneers in the field of anti-aging research at Harvard, MIT, Cambridge and other research centers.